trustwallet/developer/wallet-connect/dapp.md

 ```

 ### Sign Transaction

-Once you have the account list, you will be able sign a transaction:
+Once you have the account list, you will be able to sign a transaction:

 ```javascript
 const network = 118; // Atom (SLIP-44)